Yuta Okkotsu

 Yuta Okkotsu (乙骨 憂太, Okkotsu Yūta) is the protagonist of Gege Akutami's manga Jujutsu Kaisen 0, originally known as Tokyo Metropolitan Curse Technical School.
 He is a teenager who is surrounded and helped by the Cursed Spirit of Rika Orimoto, his childhood friend who died six years before the story and is cursed because both of them promised to get married when they grow up.
 During his teenage years, Yuta meets Satoru Gojo, a Jujutsu Sorcerer under whose guidance he joined Tokyo Metropolitan Curse Technical School to control Rika's Curse.
-Yuta also appears in the sequel Jujutsu Kaisen as an experienced warrior.
+Yuta also appears in the sequel Jujutsu Kaisen as an experienced warrior, whereas Jujutsu Kaisen Modulo is an exploration of Yuta's grandchildren with Maki Zen'in as their grandmother.

-Akutami created Yuta alongside Rika before the creation of Jujutsu Kaisen 0 as a duo who work together.
-He compared Yuta with the Jujutsu Kaisen protagonist Yuji Itadori, whose roles in the narratives are similar because having to deal with inner beings with different personalities.
-In the 2021 animated film adaptation of the manga, Jujutsu Kaisen 0, Yuta is voiced by Megumi Ogata in the Japanese version and Kayleigh McKee in the English version.
+Akutami created Yuta alongside Rika before the creation of Jujutsu Kaisen 0 as a duo who work together inspired by the title character from Masashi Kishimoto's manga Naruto.
+He compared Yuta with the Jujutsu Kaisen protagonist Yuji Itadori, whose roles in the narratives are similar due to having to deal with inner beings with different personalities.
+In the animated adaptations Yuta is voiced by Megumi Ogata in the Japanese and Kayleigh McKee in the English.
 Ogata's role was picked by Akutami himself, finding her ideal for the part, while McKee felt pressure over her work because of her lack of experience when the film was dubbed.

 Yuta was met with a positive response.
 Some critics found him more appealing than the protagonist Yuji Itadori due to their different powers and backstories.
 His appearance in Jujutsu Kaisen also surprised critics due to his changed traits.
 Additionally, Yuta has been a popular character within the series, appearing in marketing and polls.
 Ogata's and McKee's performances of Yuta also drew positive responses in the media.